OzcelikLab/FuncVEP/README.md

 ## License

-This project is available under the MIT license.
+This project is available under the PolyForm Strict License.

 ---